-- Spinal compression fractures, caused by osteoporosis, that have existed for more than two weeks.
+- Spinal compression fractures caused by osteoporosis have existed for more than two weeks.

-- Spinal compression fractures, causing mild back pain or severe back pain, that prove to be unresponsive to non-surgical treatment options such as pain medication.
+- Spinal compression fractures cause mild back pain or severe back pain that proves to be unresponsive to non-surgical treatment options such as pain medication.

-- Bone death caused by poor blood supply.
+- Bone death is caused by poor blood supply.
 This condition is called vertebral osteonecrosis.

 Reasons Why Patients Should Not Undergo Spinal Surgeries